OrigamiTeam/challenges/fullstack/music_playlist/README.md

-# fullstack-challenge
+# Fullstack-challenge

-Welcome to this fullstack React.js + Node.js (or Python or Elixir) programming challenge.
+Welcome to this fullstack Flutter + Elixir (or Python or Node.js) programming challenge.

 We kindly ask you to read all steps below with atention in order to maximize the chances of success.

 The task consists of developing an interaction with music playlists, respecting some rules accordingly to the plan payed by the user.
 The implementation is comprised of two applications:

-1) Web app in React.js
+1) Mobile app in Flutter
-2) Node.js or Python or Elixir backend
+2) Elixir or Node.js or Python backend

 ## Summary